 Making a Career of Car Restoration

 Vintage car restoration is an art.
 It requires an understanding not only of vehicle repair but also vehicle history.
-A career in car restoration gives you the opportunity to connect with other classic car enthusiasts, make a name in a niche market, and rehabilitate vintage cars to fresh-off-the-line conditions.
+A career in car restoration gives you the opportunity to connect with other classic car enthusiasts, make a name for yourself in a niche market, and rehabilitate vintage cars to fresh-off-the-line conditions.

 You will need to acquire all of the technical skills standard automotive mechanics possess.
-You'll use intuition and expertise to make the changes and modifications an old car needs to run like new again.
+Also, you'll use intuition and expertise to make the changes and modifications an old car needs to run like new again.
 Knowing how to refurbish, renovate, and restore classic cars is an exceptional skill to add to your mechanic training.

 Where You’ll Learn

 Most of the knowledge that vintage car restorers acquire is gained outside of traditional schooling.
 First, you will need to be a certified mechanic in order to be viewed as reputable and reliable.
 You can earn this title by first completing an auto mechanic training program at a trade school or community college, then taking your ASE exams.

 Many community colleges and trade schools offer courses where you can earn a customization and restoration certification.
 If you choose to get a customization certificate, you can supplement your business by working on modern cars as well.